FadelMamar/deepfix/examples/README.md

 **Features**:
 - Artifact loading and management
 - Query generation from multiple artifacts
-- Integration with AI providers
+- Integration with AI IntelligenceProviders
 - Prompt building for analysis and insights

 **Usage**: